twota/terms-of-service-and-privacy-policy/README.md

 You must NOT upload or share content that is:

-▪Illegal, misleading, or infringing upon the rights of others.
+▪ Illegal, misleading, or infringing upon the rights of others.

-▪Sexually explicit or pornographic.
+▪ Sexually explicit or pornographic.

-▪Threatening, violent, abusive, or promotes hate speech.
+▪ Threatening, violent, abusive, or promotes hate speech.

-▪Defamatory, discriminatory, or invasive of someone's privacy.
+▪ Defamatory, discriminatory, or invasive of someone's privacy.

-▪Offensive, deceptive, or intended to deceive or harm others.
+▪ Offensive, deceptive, or intended to deceive or harm others.

 6.4 Moderation